vippsas/vipps-woocommerce/readme.txt

 3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.

+== Screenshots ==
+1. Enable Vipps as a payment method.
+2. Enter your Vipps account keys and configure the plugin.

 == Frequently Asked Questions ==